Nishtha1994/SentimentAnalysis/README.md

 # SentimentAnalysis
-Sentiment Analysis of the Tweet
+Sentiment Analysis of the Tweet streamed from twitter.